A variable may or may not cause a significant change.

 Continuous is data that can be represented on a continum with infinite possibilities.
 Temperature for example can be represented by whole numbers, decimal numbers, and fractions.

-Categorical is data that is represented by a limited number of examples.
+Categorical is data that is represented by a limited number of examples (discrete, finite, not continuous).
 Temperature could be categorical if it were categorized into hot, medium, or cold.
 Kinds of vehicles, people's favorite food...
-One might argue that favorite foods could be infinite, however it can be represented by categories and a category labeled others.
+One might argue that favorite foods could be continuous or infinite.
+However, it can be represented by categories and a category labeled others.
 Therefore, limiting the possibilities.

 Continuous data is best shown on a line graph and categorical in bar, pie, or other kinds of charts.